 Cooktops come in gas, electric, coil and induction options.
-There are many different cooktop varieties available for your kitchen design.
-Induction cooktops offer the functionality of a standard cooktop plus added benefits like safety and easy cleaning.
-The are known for fast, consistent heat.
-Use this guide to find out what induction cooking is and how to use an induction cooktop.
-Learn why an induction cooktop could be the best option for your kitchen.
+There are many cooktop varieties available for your kitchen.
+Induction cooktops offer the functionality of a standard cooktop plus safety and easy cleaning.
+They are known for fast, consistent heat.
+Use this guide to find out what induction cooking is.
+You will also learn how to use an induction cooktop.
+Learn why an induction cook top could be the best option for your kitchen.

 What is an Induction Cooktop?

 Induction stovetops heat food differently than other cooktops.
 In traditional cooktops, electricity or gas heats the element and, in turn, the element heats the pot.
 With induction cooking, only the cookware is heated.
 An induction stovetop uses magnetic coils.
 When turned on, these coils create a magnetic current.
 This current attaches to an induction-compatible pot and heats it.

 - The surface of induction cooktops remain cool to the touch during the cooking process.

 - Induction cooktops heat cookware and therefore food more quickly.